delvtech/hyperdrive-frontend/README.md

 To create a new release of `@delvtech/hyperdrive-wasm`:

-1. Update the version in the `Cargo.toml` file of the `hyperdrive-wasm` crate.
+1. Update the version in the `Cargo.toml` file of the `hyperdrive-wasm` crate and commit the change.

 2. Add a new tag for the version with the format `@delvtech/hyperdrive-wasm@vX.Y.Z` (eg: `@delvtech/hyperdrive-wasm@v0.1.0`).
    ```sh